Swagbucks Review | Is Swagbucks Legit?

 If you referred a handful of friends who really got into earning extra money with Swagbucks, your own points total could rise without you even logging in.
 You’d log in only to cash in.

 So, why not get on social media and invite everyone you know to join?
 Because this wouldn’t earn you any SB points.
 Your friends would need to use your referral code to get connected off your profile.

 Some people think it is too good to be true.
-They wonder how you could earn free money or free Visa or Amazon gift cards — albeit in rather small amounts — for shopping, taking surveys, and watching videos.
+They wonder how you could earn free money or a free Visa or Amazon gift card—albeit in rather small amounts—just for shopping, taking surveys, and watching videos.